-The Doctoral Clinical Psychology Internship has four positions, three in the Serious Mental Illness (SMI) Track, and one in the Child and Adolescent Psychology (CHAD) Track.
+The Doctoral Clinical Psychology Internship has four positions, three in the General Mental Health/Serious Mental Illness Track (ADULT), and one in the Child and Adolescent Psychology (CHAD) Track.
 The internship is structured around a rotational system.

-Interns in the Serious Mental Illness Track complete a year-long primary placement at the Early Psychosis Intervention Center (EPICenter).
-At EPICenter, interns receive training in assessment and evidence-based treatments for severe mental illness, including cognitive behavioral therapy for psychosis, family psychoeducation, and cognitive remediation.
-In addition, interns on the SMI Track complete three 4-month-long minor rotations in behavioral sleep medicine, integrated behavioral health, and inpatient psychology.
+Interns in the General Mental Health/Serious Mental Illness Track complete a year-long primary placement at the Early Psychosis Intervention Center (EPICenter).
+At EPICenter, interns receive training in assessment and evidence-based treatments for mental illness, including cognitive behavioral therapy for psychosis, family psychoeducation, and cognitive remediation.
+In addition, interns on the adult track complete three 4-month-long rotations in health psychology, integrated behavioral health, and inpatient psychology.

 The intern on the Child/Adolescent Track completes yearlong placements in the Child and Adolescent Anxiety Clinic, General Child and Adult Outpatient Psychotherapy, Child and Adolescent Psychological Assessment, and the Behavioral Pediatrics Clinic.
 They also complete several rotations varying in length from two to six months.
 Rotation options include but are not limited to the Normal Child Development Observation, School Psychology, Consultation/Liaison, and the Children’s Clinics for Rehabilitative Services.